zheminzhou/SimPan/README.md

 # SimPan
-A simulator of pan-genome for bacterial population
+A simulator of pan-genome for bacterial population.

+* SimPan simulates whole genomic sequences rather than only genes.
+* SimPan implements different evolutionary model for core-genome and accessory genomes.

 SimPan runs in Python with versions >= 3.5 and requires two libraries: